Driving The Ring Of Kerry: Everything You Need To Know!

 Now, the problem with anything that’s made famous via a movie, is that it drives the price of the attraction up.

-But you can also do an eco-tour which takes you “around” the island, and you don’t get off the boat for around 30-40 euro.
+But you can also do an eco-tour which takes you “around” the island, and you don’t get off the boat for as little as 45 euro.

-This is definitely one of the unique things to do on the Ring of Kerry route and if you have the time and money, I highly recommend.
+This is definitely one of the unique things to do on the Ring of Kerry route and if you have the time and money, I highly recommend it.

 Stop 20: Other beaches